Bob Cousy

 Making his high school varsity squad as a junior, Cousy went on to earn a scholarship to the College of the Holy Cross, where he led the Crusaders to berths in the 1948 NCAA Tournament and the 1950 NCAA Tournament, while winning NCAA All-American honors for three seasons.
 Cousy entered the 1950 NBA draft and was initially drafted by the Tri-Cities Blackhawks as the third overall pick in the first round, but after he refused to report he was picked up by Boston.
 Following his playing career with the Celtics he served as a college basketball coach and an NBA head coach for the Cincinnati Royals.

 Upon his election to the Naismith Memorial Basketball Hall of Fame in 1971 the Celtics retired his No. 14 jersey and hung it in the rafters of the Garden.
 Cousy was named to the NBA 25th Anniversary Team in 1971, the NBA 35th Anniversary Team in 1981, the NBA 50th Anniversary All-Time Team in 1996, and the NBA 75th Anniversary Team in 2021 making him one of only four players that were selected to each of those teams.
-As of 2025 of those four he is one of only two who are still alive (the other being Bob Pettit) and the older of the two.
+As of 2026, he is the only one of those four still alive.
 He was also the first president of the National Basketball Players Association.
 On August 22, 2019, he was awarded the Presidential Medal of Freedom by President Donald Trump.